Have you got photos of your great-grandparents that you want to add to your Ancestry tree?

 Don’t save other people’s images and re-upload

-You can use your browser to download any image on the web to your local computer.
-Just right-click the picture and click “Save image”.
-You’ll name it something appropriate, and then you can use the upload instructions detailed here to add to an entry in your family tree.
+You can then use the upload instructions detailed here to add to an entry in your family tree.

 Use Ancestry’s save feature to save a photograph to your tree

 To copy a photograph with attribution, you should click on the photograph within the other member’s family tree.